hyperledger-labs/fabric-smart-client/docs/core-fabric.md

               Hash: SHA2
               Security: 256
             # Definition of PKCS11 configuration parameters when using a Hardware HSM
-            # Only needs to be defined if the BCCSP Default is set to PKCS11
+            # Only needs to be defined if the BCCSP Default is set to PKCS11.
+            # NOTE: in order to use pkcs11, you have to build the application with "go build -tags pkcs11"
             PKCS11:
               # PKCS11 library
               Library: /path/to/pkcs11_library.so